 Regardless of the dog’s size, it is also highly advantageous to call a dog bite lawyer, as the owner’s insurance company and lawyer will try to show that part of the responsibility falls on you, the victim.
 They may say you agitated the dog (teasing it, etc) and if they are successful, you will lose a significant amount of money in your claim.
 For example, if they argue that a certain percentage of the fault rests on your shoulders, then that same percentage rate can be withheld from your potential settlement amount.
 By calling a Jacoby and Meyers dog bite attorney, you can prevent such tactics by letting a skilled expert ensure you get the full compensation you deserve.

-For a free legal consultation with a dog bite lawyer serving Los Angeles, call 888-522-6291
+For a Free Legal consultation with a dog bite lawyer from Jacoby & Meyers serving Los Angeles, call 888-522-6291

 Why Do Dogs Bite People?